syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 1. Implement a custom `Reconcile` function run on each resource event
 1. Configure the controller to know which resource events to listen to

-To see the start process, view `main.go` in the root of your `Code editor`.
-In specific, on line 92, you will see a section that starts the website controller:
+To see the start process, navigate to `main.go:92` in the root of your `Code editor`.
+You will see a section that starts the website controller:

 ```
 if err = (&controllers.WebsiteReconciler{